Everything You Need to Know to Visit Lake Atitlan

 Hike to La Nariz

-For some of the best views over Lake Atitlan, hike to La Nariz (Indian’s Nose).
-It’s a short but steep 30-minute uphill climb but the views are definitely worth it.
+One of the best things to do on Lake Atitlan for magnificent views is to hike to La Nariz (Indian’s Nose).
+It’s a short but steep 30-minute uphill climb but the views are definitely worth it.Â

-This place is considered sacred to the indigenous people that Lake Atitlan is home to.
-They sometimes pray and conduct religious services at the top.
+This place is considered sacred to the indigenous people Lago Atitlan is home to.
+They sometimes pray and conduct religious services at the top.Â

 The hike starts in Santa Clara.
-You can either take a guide, which is popular if you’re wanting to do the hike for sunrise as there isn’t a lot of accommodation closeby.
-Robberies, in particular, while it’s dark are also known to happen here.
+If you want to reach the summit for sunrise, we’d recommend taking a guide as there isn’t a lot of accommodation close by so you’ll need to travel.
+Robberies, in particular, while it’s dark are also known to happen here.Â

 Hike San Pedro Volcano

-Towering above San Pedro village is San Pedro Volcano, rewarding hikers with magnificent views over Lake Atitlan, Mayan villages and other neighbouring volcanoes.
-The volcano is no longer active and is now a protected wilderness area.
+Towering above San Pedro village is San Pedro Volcano, rewarding hikers with striking views over Lake Atitlan, Mayan villages and multiple neighbouring volcanoes.
+The volcano is no longer active and is now a protected wilderness area.Â

-The volcano is 3.020 metres above sea level with an elevation gain of roughly 1400 metres.
-The 6.5-kilometre hike is rated as medium-difficult and should take around 3 hours to reach the top.
+San Pedro Volcano is 3020 metres above sea level with an elevation gain of roughly 1400 metres.
+The 6.5-kilometre hike is rated as medium-difficult and should take around 3 hours to reach the top.Â

-The easiest way to get to the trailhead is to take a tuk-tuk the 10-minute drive.
-It should cost around 10Q.
-Once you’ve reached the trailhead, you’ll need to pay an entrance fee of 100Q (approx. 13 USD) which will also include a guide if you wish.
+The easiest way to get to the trailhead is to take a tuk-tuk for the 10-minute drive.
+It should cost around 15Q.
+Once you’ve reached the trailhead, you’ll need to pay an entrance fee of 100Q (approx. 13 USD) which will also include a guide if you wish.Â

 There are agencies in San Pedro where you can pay for a guide but they’ll also charge more for the transport costs.
 The cheapest thing to do is take a tuk-tuk and use a guide included in the entrance fee.

-Do Some Yoga
+Do Yoga

 Learn Spanish

-Where to Stay on Lake Atitlan
+Where to stay on Lake Atitlan

 Panajachel